 What Zuper Does Well

 Zuper's backend intelligent dispatching is genuinely impressive.
-The platform successfully assigns technicians based on complex skills matrices, geofenced proximity, and strict availability.
+The platform successfully assigns techs based on complex skills matrices, geofenced proximity, and strict availability.

-The smart scheduling engine mathematically reduces drive time by clustering jobs geographically, a feature that directly impacts fuel costs and fleet route density.
-For massive enterprise companies that already have 20 BPO call center agents answering phones to generate a steady stream of bookings, Zuper effectively turns those raw bookings into highly optimized routes.
+The smart scheduling engine effectively reduces drive time by clustering jobs geographically, a feature that directly impacts fuel costs and route efficiency.
+For large companies that already have 20 BPO call center agents answering phones to generate a steady stream of bookings, Zuper effectively turns those raw bookings into highly optimized routes.

 Optimizing a Pipeline You Cannot Fill